 Costing £849, while the iPhone 13 costs £749 – or significantly less refurbished or second-hand, can Apple's samey iPhone 14 really compete among the best smartphones (opens in new tab) today?
 And with Google's Pixel 7 Pro also costing £849, whose camera is far superior, can the 14 stack up to the non-iPhone competition?

 iPhone 14 review: Design

-Set the iPhone 13 and 14 alongside one another, and to the naked eye, there's no difference between the two phones' designs.
+Set the iPhone 13 and 14 alongside one another, and to the naked eye, there's absolutely no difference between the two phones' designs.
 They're glass and metal sandwiches, with Corning glass on the back and front, and aluminium frames.

 They're also virtually the same weight – 172g (iPhone 14) versus 174g (iPhone 13), and they sport the same dimensions, button placement and camera formation.
+So far, so what?

 That means the phone has a power button on the right, a lightning connector at the base, and volume buttons on the left side, along with a notification slider.
 With dual speakers – one on the top and one on the bottom of the iPhone, it brings back stereo sound, and there's a SIM card tray on the left side if you're outside the US.
 If you're in the US, then you have to settle for eSIM, so don't be alarmed if you don't see a SIM card slot.

 Another reason a case and screen protector make sense is that there are a number of recycling schemes to help you responsibly upgrade, and these require your phone to be in good condition.
 They include Apple's trade-in program, O2 Phone Recycling, Three Recycle, and Vodafone's Buy-Back Guarantee.
-The latter currently being the best option for anyone keen to upgrade year-on-year, guaranteeing next year's buy-back price at the point of purchase.

 iPhone 14 review: Screen